XPRESSyourself/XPRESSpipe/docs/content/reference-building.rst

    * - Optional Arguments
      - Description
+   * - :data:`--longest_transcript`
+     -  Provide argument to keep only longest transcript per gene record (RECOMMENDED)
+   * - :data:`--protein_coding`
+     -  Provide argument to keep only gene records annotated as protein coding genes
+   * - :data:`--truncate`
+     -  Provide argument to truncate gene records
-   * - :data:`-t <value>, --truncate_amount <value>`
+   * - :data:`--truncate_5prime <amount>`
-     -  Number of nucleotides to truncate from the 5' end of each transcript (default: :data:`45`)
+     -  Amount to truncate from 5' end of each transcript, requires --truncate argument (default: 45)
+   * - :data:`--truncate_3prime <amount>`
+     -  Amount to truncate from 3' end of each transcript, requires --truncate argument (default: 15)
    * - :data:`--sjdbOverhang \<value\>`
      - Specify length of genomic sequences for constructing splice-aware reference.
 Ideal length is :data:`read length - 1`, so for 2x100bp paired-end reads, you would use 100 - 1 = 99.
 However, the default value of :data:`100` should work in most cases
    * - :data:`-m <processors>, --max_processors <processors>`
      - Number of max processors to use for tasks (default: No limit)

 -----------
 Examples
 -----------
 | **Example 1 -- Create XPRESSpipe-formatted reference for single-end alignment:**
 | - Creates a star reference for single-end read mapping (1x50bp reads)
+| - Keeps the longest transcript for each gene record
-| - Outputs coding-only and truncated coding-only transcripts reference GTFs
+| - Keeps only protein_coding annotated transcripts
-| - Truncates the first 50 nucleotides from the first exon of every transcript
+| - Truncates the first 45 nucleotides from the first exon of every transcript (default)
-| - Creates a refFlat-formatted file for each GTF file in the given input directory
+| - Truncates the last 15 nucleotides from the last exon of every transcript (default)

 .. code-block:: shell

-  $ xpresspipe curateReference -o /path/to/se/ref/ -f /path/to/se/ref/ -g /path/to/se/ref/transcripts.gtf -t 50 -m 10 --sjdbOverhang 49
+  $ xpresspipe curateReference -o /path/to/se/ref/ -f /path/to/se/ref/ -g /path/to/se/ref/transcripts.gtf --longest_transcript --protein_coding --truncate --sjdbOverhang 49

 | **Example 2 -- Create refFlat files:**
 | - Creates a star reference for paired-end read mapping (2x100bp reads)
-| - Outputs coding-only and truncated coding-only transcripts reference GTFs
-| - Creates a refFlat-formatted file for each GTF file in the given input directory
+| - No modifications are made to the GTF file
+| - Processes are limited to 10 cores

 .. code-block:: shell